 To this end, CEPF is supporting efforts to build and strengthen long-term conservation programs for core populations of priority species (Investment Priority 1.1).
 To redress an imbalance in conservation efforts, which have tended to overlook freshwater biodiversity, CEPF is also supporting efforts to develop best-practice approaches for conservation of highly threatened and endemic freshwater species (Investment Priority 1.2).
 This strategic direction is also intended to fill long-standing information gaps about the status of key species and, thereby, guide site and habitat conservation efforts and support efforts to mainstream biodiversity into development sectors, particularly energy, transport and agriculture.
 To this end, CEPF is supporting research on globally threatened and data deficient species for which there is a need for greatly improved information (Investment Priority 1.3).
-In addition, CEPF is supporting the development of long-term financing mechanisms for the conservation of priority species (Investment Priority 1.4), in order to enhance the financial sustainability of species conservation efforts in the hotspot, which are necessarily long-term, given the scale of the threats facing priority species.
+In addition, CEPF is supporting the development of longterm financing mechanisms for the conservation of priority species (Investment Priority 1.4), in order to enhance the financial sustainability of species conservation efforts in the hotspot, which are necessarily long-term, given the scale of the threats facing priority species.

 Fourteen large grants and 14 small grants have been awarded under Strategic Direction 1.
 These 28 grants directly address the conservation of 24 of the 152 globally threatened species identified as priorities in the ecosystem profile (a further 14 priority species are directly addressed by grants awarded under other strategic directions).
-These grants also address three of the four investment priorities under Strategic Direction 1.
-The exception is Investment Priority 1.4 (develop long-term financing mechanisms for conservation of priority species), for which no suitable applications have been received.
-As all of the available funding for Strategic Direction 1 has been spent, the current plan is for this investment priority to be addressed by the RIT, whose terms of reference include promoting opportunities to leverage CEPF funds with donors and governments.
+These grants directly address three of the four investment priorities under Strategic Direction 1.
+Although Investment Priority 1.4 is not directly addressed by any grant, a study of non-traditional sources of funding for species conservation has been undertaken by the RIT, and several opportunities have been identified and are being explored further.
 Apart from increasing funding for the conservation of priority species in the hotspot, the other targets in the portfolio logframe are expected to be met (Annex 1).